gauravfs-14/awesome-tinyml/readme.md

 ## License

-This repository is licensed under the MIT License.
-Feel free to use, modify, and distribute the resources as long as you include the original license and attribution.
+This repository is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](LICENSE) license.
+You are free to share and adapt the material, provided you give appropriate credit, link to the license, and indicate if changes were made.

 ## Star History